How to create a loyalty program that actually works

 This can take the form of letting customers use only points to purchase an item, or letting them check-out using both points AND another form of payment (perfect if they don’t have the full amount of points.)

 And I know I might be a little biased, but Bold Loyalty Points makes this process really easy.
+Plus, if you installed Bold Cashier before 2020, you can let members pay with points right in your checkout.

 Plus, your customers can redeem points and use a coupon code at the same time!